rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 - **Chronic Overtime and Extreme Pressure:** The baseline was always unsustainable.
 - **Ignored Warnings:** Reports on process, workflow, and security risks were systematically dismissed.
 - **Broken Promises:** Agreed actions and support were consistently abandoned.

-The cycle after every burnout was brutal: I was told to "take it easy," quickly cleared by the occupational health service, and immediately thrown back into the deep end.
-There was never space for sustainable recovery — the structure itself made health impossible.
+The cycle after every burnout was brutal: I was told to "take it easy," quickly cleared by the occupational health service (Arbo / bedrijfsarts), and immediately thrown back into the deep end.
+There was never space for sustainable recovery.
+The structure itself made health impossible.

 I didn’t become 'cynical'.
 I was hollowed out by the structural conflict between my inability to say 'no' and the inhumane expectations placed upon me, especially during crucial, high-pressure IT projects (including projects related to CISO governance and the national QR verification system).